 Any agent worth their salt will give the advice to 'de-clutter' and have a 'thorough clean' prior to marketing shots, but what does that mean and which areas really matter?

-Nathan and Sian, two members of our experienced and knowledgeable Sales Team, share their on-trend, expert tips and techniques that will make a real impact on the way potential buyers feel about the space, with the vast majority of them being transferrable to landlords seeking tenants too.
+Nathan and Sian, two members of our experienced and knowledgeable Sales Team, share their on-trend, expert tips and techniques that will make a real impact on the way potential buyers feel about the space, with the vast majority of them being transferrable to landlords seeking contract-holders too.

 The preparation may take up a weekend, but that's a small price to pay to guarantee your listing is the cream of the crop and the offers come flooding in!